stabgan/XGBoost/README.md

 # XGBoost

+XGBoost :
 https://github.com/dmlc/xgboost/

+I used XGBoost for classifying the Churn_modelling dataset and I got very fast and good results , both in Python and R

-## It is a very efficient and quick Machine Learning Model .
+## XGBoost is a very efficient and quick Machine Learning Model .